Tigrishka/data_modeling_postgres/README.md

    b) You can open **test.ipynb** and **sql_queries4analysis.ipynb** in PyCharm initially and execute cells code in IDE directly.

 ## Docstrings used in the pipeline
+In the module **create_tables.py**:
+        def create_database():
+         """
+         Description:
+         This function creates the database with UTF8 encoding and connects to the sparkifydb Returns the connection and cursor to sparkifydb

+         Arguments:
+         None

+         Returns:
+         cur, conn
+         """

+        def drop_tables(cur, conn):
+         """
+         Drops each table using the queries in `drop_table_queries` list.

+         Arguments:
+              cur: the cursor object.
+              conn: connection to sparkify database.
+         Returns:
+         None
+         """

+        def create_tables(cur, conn):
+         """
+         Creates each table using the queries in `create_table_queries` list.
+         Arguments:
+              cur: the cursor object.
+              conn: connection to sparkify database.
+         Returns:
+         None
+         """

+In the module **rtl.py**:

+        def process_song_file(cur, filepath):
+         """
+         Description: This function can be used to read the file in the filepath (`data/song_data`) to get the song and artist info and used to populate the *songs* and *artists* dim tables.

+         Arguments:
+         cur: the cursor object.
+         filepath: song data file path.

+         Returns:
+         None
+         """

         def process_log_file(cur, filepath):
           """
-          Description: This function can be used to read the file in the filepath (data/log_data) to get the user and time info and used to populate the users and time dim tables.
+          Description: This function can be used to read the file in the filepath (`data/log_data`) to get the user and time info and used to populate the *users* and *time* dim tables.

           Arguments:
               cur: the cursor object.